Eastern chipmunk: Behavior

 The eastern chipmunk can climb trees well, but constructs underground nests with extensive tunnel systems, often with several entrances.
-To hide the construction of its burrow, the eastern chipmunk is argued by some to carry soil to a different location in its cheek pouches.
+To hide the construction of it(s) burrow, the eastern chipmunk is argued by some to carry soil to a different location in its cheek pouches.
 However, recorded observations of chipmunks carrying soil in their cheek pouches are extremely limited.
 John Burroughs is noted as having written that "I used to think that the chipmunk carried away the soil in his cheek pouches, and have so-stated in one of my books [Riverby, 1894], but I am now certain that he does not—only his food stores are thus carried."
 Chipmunks also line their burrows with leaves, rocks, sticks, and other material, making the burrows even harder to see.
 "The vocal repertoire of the chipmunk consists of five more or less stereotyped sounds: the chip, the chuck, the trills, the whistle or squeal, and chatter."
-The chipmunks' trill has been measured to occur at the rate of 130 vibrations per minute.
+The chipmunks' trilling has been measured to occur at the rate of 130 trills per minute.

-In a six-year study that tracked 59 resident and 49 transient chipmunks on a 1.5 acre study area in Spotsylvania County, Virginia during the late 1970s, chemistry professor Lawrence Wishner significantly contributed to contemporary published research regarding the Eastern Chipmunk's behavior by drawing on his copious, localized observational data.
-Wishner noted that "it cannot be overemphasized that the uniqueness of this study lies in its continuous day-to-day observation of 108 individual chipmunks for a period of six years."